ekeilty17/ekeilty17.github.io/_posts/moments-of-inertia-series/2024-02-10-lines-special-cases.md

 {% endtikz %}
 </center>

 Recall the formula for the [moments of inertia](/blog/moments-of-inertia/lines#moment-of-inertia) and [product of inertia](/blog/moments-of-inertia/lines#product-of-inertia) from the previous post.
+Applying these to the special case of a triangle on the $xy$ plane gives the following.

 $$
 \m{I} =